mylyu/digitaleye-mammography/readme.md

   --iou_reg xgb
 ```

+- **Reproduce exactly**: `train_location_ensemble.sh` is the authoritative script we used during the competition; it pins the JSON inputs, thresholds, and model order that yielded our best-performing ensemble.

 What you get:
 - `work_dirs/learnable_fusion/coord_reg.joblib` and `iou_reg.joblib` - the fitted ensemble.
 - `work_dirs/learnable_fusion/learnable_fusion_preds.json` - ensemble predictions on the validation split.